goliatone/go-cms/docs/CMS_TDD.md

 #### Behaviour

 - **Definition registration** – widget types require a non-empty name and JSON schema.
 Defaults are validated against the schema field list to avoid phantom configuration.
 The service deduplicates registrations and surfaces `ErrDefinitionExists` when IDs collide.
 Registry entries (built-in or host supplied) are applied automatically at service start.
+- **Configuration-driven registry** – `cms.Config.Widgets.Definitions` seeds the registry on startup.
+The default config still registers the `newsletter_signup` widget so existing deployments keep the prior behaviour.
+Hosts can clear the slice to opt-out or provide replacement definitions; duplicate names are deduplicated using case-insensitive matching, allowing overrides without touching internal helpers.
 - **Instance lifecycle** – instances merge configuration with definition defaults and enforce creator/updater UUIDs.
 Visibility schedule (`publish_on` / `unpublish_on`) is validated, and visibility rules must contain supported keys (`schedule`, `audience`, `segments`, `locales`).
 Unknown configuration keys or invalid schedules raise errors.
 - **Translations** – each widget instance can store one translation per locale.
 Duplicate inserts return `ErrTranslationExists`; updates replace the JSON payload in place.
 - **Area management** – areas are optional and feature-gated by repository availability.
 Definitions require canonical codes (`[a-z0-9._-]`), human-readable names, and an optional scope (`global`, `theme`, `template`).
 Assigning widgets to areas enforces uniqueness per locale/area pair, supports explicit positioning, and persists placement metadata.
 Reordering requires the full placement list to guarantee deterministic ordering.